DavidWells/davidwells.io-v1/content/blog/2019-06-04-snappy-deploys-with-netlify-cli.md

 netlify link
 ```

 Then run your local build.
-This step is important don't miss it!
+This step is important, don't miss it!

 ```bash
 # build your beautiful site